Nahuel Omiliani

-Nahuel Alberto Omiliani González (born 1 April 1996) is a Spanish footballer who plays for SD Ejea as a left back.
+Nahuel Alberto Omiliani González (born 1 April 1996) is a Spanish footballer who plays as a left-back.

 Club career

 Nahuel was born in Santa Cruz de Tenerife, Canary Islands to an Argentine father, and was a CD Tenerife youth graduate.
 He made his debut as a senior with the reserves on 3 January 2015, starting in a 1–0 Tercera División away win against UD Villa de Santa Brígida.

 On 10 June 2017 Nahuel made his first team debut, coming on as a second-half substitute for Raúl Cámara in a 2–1 away win against Real Zaragoza in the Segunda División.
 On 30 August of the following year, he was loaned to Segunda División B side Real Murcia for one year.